Professors: David Foster, Ethan McMahan, Lauren Roscoe, Chehalis Strapp, Tamina Toray

 - Demonstrate competence in writing and in oral and interpersonal communication skills.

 - Apply psychology-specific content and skills, effective self-reflection, project-management skills, teamwork skills, and career preparation.

-The Forensic Psychology minor should be planned with a psychology adviser.
-The Forensic Psychology minor consists of 27 credits, of which at least 15 credits must be upper division.
-All students complete a required core and then choose from the electives listed below.
+The educational psychology minor should be planned with an adviser.
+Consists of a minimum of 27 credit hours, of which at least 15 hours must be upper division.
+All students complete a required core, then choose from electives listed below.